Planning (Opencast Mining Separation Zones) Bill

 Key Provisions

-The bill requires the Secretary of State to issue national planning policy guidance for opencast coal mining in England.
-This guidance must stipulate a minimum 500-meter separation zone between opencast mines and residential properties, except in exceptional circumstances.
-Mineral planning authorities must adhere to this guidance.
-The bill defines "opencast mining," "residential property," and other relevant terms, referencing existing legislation (Town and Country Planning Act 1990 and Finance Act 2001 for definitions).
+The bill requires the Secretary of State to issue guidance on national planning policy for opencast mining in England.
+This guidance must stipulate a minimum 500-meter separation zone between opencast mines and residential properties, unless exceptional circumstances justify a smaller distance.
+Mineral planning authorities in England must adhere to this guidance when making decisions.
+The bill defines "opencast mining," "residential property," and other key terms for clarity.
+It specifies that the Act applies to England and Wales and will come into force on a date set by the Secretary of State.

 Definitions